Cselwood/dnd-diceroller/README.md

  ## Features

-     - Roll D20s to your hearts content.
+     - Not available yet, but soon you'll be able to roll dice to your hearts content!

  ## Future